Philanthropy Dialogues

 Part III

-Through over 150 interviews, two Learning Series and reviews of existing research material, the studies identify potential intermediaries capable of distributing funds to grassroots organizations with agility and cultural sensitivity.
-Key findings highlight the importance of local knowledge and community-centric approaches.
+Through over 150 interviews, two Learning Series and reviews of existing research material, the studies identify potential intermediaries capable of distributing funds to grassroots organisations with agility and cultural sensitivity.

 Part IV